kenza15a/modal-react-lib/README.md

 # dynamic-modal-library

-> A modal library created with react
+> description : A modal library created with react js that can be imported for use in all react js projects the used syntax is jsx  ,the ibrary is react component with many props that are well explained in the example section of this file

 [![NPM](https://img.shields.io/npm/v/react-modal-lib.svg)](https://www.npmjs.com/package/react-modal-lib) [![JavaScript Style Guide](https://img.shields.io/badge/code_style-standard-brightgreen.svg)](https://standardjs.com)

 ##prerequisites

-Node js ust be installed
+Node js must be installed
 the version used must be above 16